-I am a cognitive scientist who works in the linguistic subfields of phonetics and laboratory phonology.
-Most of my work is related in one way or another to speech prosody.
+I am a linguist who works in the subfields of phonetics and laboratory phonology.
+Most of my research is related in one way or another to speech prosody.

 I completed my Ph.D. in the Linguistics Department at UCLA and have been at the City University of New York (CUNY) ever since.
-As of fall 2023, I am Professor in the following programs at CUNY: the Undergraduate Program in Linguistics at the College of Staten Island (where my lab, the CUNY Prosody Lab, is located), the MA/PhD Program in Linguistics at the CUNY Graduate Center, and the PhD Program in Speech-Language-Hearing Sciences at the CUNY Graduate Center.
+As of fall 2023, I am Professor in the following programs at CUNY: the Undergraduate Program in Linguistics at the College of Staten Island; the MA/PhD Program in Linguistics at the CUNY Graduate Center, and the PhD Program in Speech-Language-Hearing Sciences at the CUNY Graduate Center.

 News / upcoming talks and posters